-- Dr. Reeves has reserved one day each week for research pursuit by the chosen faculty - Time will be assigned on a given day and will occur on that day each week or every 2 weeks so that reliable plans may be made to conduct the research. - Time will be generally allocated over an initial, but renewable 3 month time period - There are some weeks that time is not available and these are: weeks of the annual ASA meeting, Christmas and New Year weeks - Each month applications must be in by the 10 of the month for the following month - Applications can be sent to Dr. J. Reves either electronically from the Department research webpage or on paper - A three person subcommittee: Drs.
-Hebbar, Abernathy and Reves will allocate the time based on merit and will take into consideration: - o External competitive funding - Productive investigator (number of abstracts/publication in the past academic year) - o Actively involved with mentor - o New investigator with promising proposal - Exciting project(s) - The research time application form can be accessed on-line at https://clinicaldepartments.musc.edu/anesthesia/research/preparingaproposal.htm ii.
+- Dr. Reeves has reserved one day each week for research pursuit by the chosen faculty - Time will be assigned on a given day and will occur on that day each week or every 2 weeks so that reliable plans may be made to conduct the research. - Time will be generally allocated over an initial, but renewable 3 month time period - There are some weeks that time is not available and these are: weeks of the annual ASA meeting, Christmas and New Year weeks - Applications must be in by the 10 of the month for the following session - Applications can be sent to Dr. J. Reves either electronically from the Department research webpage or on paper - A subcommittee: Drs.
+Hebbar and Reves will allocate the time based on merit and will take into consideration: - o External competitive funding - Productive investigator (number of abstracts/publication in the past academic year) - Actively involved with mentor - o New investigator with promising proposal - Exciting project(s)

+The research time application form can be accessed on-line at iii.
 Personnel Support